Cyber Security Degrees and Careers

 Cyber Security Salary and Career Outlook

 With a bachelor’s or master’s degree, you could work as an information security analyst.
-According to the Bureau of Labor Statistics, the average salary for an information security analyst in 2018 was $98,350 annually, with job openings projected to increase by 32% between 2018 and 2028.
+According to the Bureau of Labor Statistics, the average salary for an information security analyst in 2022 was $112,000 annually, with job openings projected to increase by 32% through 2032.
 If you want to work directly with cyber crimes, you could work as a criminal investigator.
-The job outlook for criminal investigators is stable, growing between 2 and 3% from 2018 to 2028.
-The median salary for a criminal investigator in 2018 was $81,920 per year.
+The job outlook for criminal investigators is stable and is expected to grow 6% through 2032 (BLS, 2022).
+The median salary for a criminal investigator in 2022 was $86,280 per year.

 If you’re considering a job in the governmental sector, prepare to earn similar salaries.
 Federal jobs follow the General Schedule for salaries as outlined by the Office of Personnel Management.
-Cyber security specialists, for example, are in the NQ 03 pay scale and grade, meaning they earn between $99,172 and $152,352 per year.
-Cyber threat analysts possess less experience and fall between GS 8 and GS 12, or between $54,308 and $94,939.
-Those working as IT specialists qualify for GS 13 and earn between $76,687 and $99,691.
+Cyber threat analysts possess less experience than cyber security specialists and fall between GS 8 and GS 12, or between $44,389 and $92,429.
+Those working as IT specialists qualify for GS 13 and earn between $84,546 and $109,908.
 All of these salaries depend upon level of experience, education, and time spent working in the government.

 As more companies hire cyber security professionals, you could be part of industrywide change.
 Companies like Cisco, an extremely large corporation, have started to use cyber security as a way to improve productivity and secure sales.
 Other firms such as Lockheed Martin, FireEye, and Amazon offer cyber security services as well.